The Rundown

 - Buying from sellers other than the company can result in lower-quality food (some sellers “fake” the food to lower costs)

-Taste of The Wild Grain-Free Premium Food has great protein and fat numbers – not too high and not too low, at 25% and 15% respectively.
+Taste of The Wild Grain Free Dry Dog Food has great protein and fat numbers – not too high and not too low, at 25% and 15% respectively.

-It has some really nice protein sources that also contribute to the Omega-3 and -6 fatty acid content, which is great for dogs with brittle or dry fur and skin.
-There’s a nice dose of vitamins and minerals in there too, which will go a long way towards keeping your pup’s hair and skin healthy as they help with cell rejuvenation.
+It is made from premium quality protein sources that also contribute to the Omega-3 and -6 fatty acid content, which is ideal for dogs with brittle or dry fur and skin.
+There’s a nice dose of vitamins and minerals in this dog food too, which will go a long way towards keeping your pup’s hair and skin healthy as they help with cell rejuvenation.

 click to see more

-10. Whole Earth Farms Grain-Free Recipe Dog Food
+10. Whole Earth Farms Grain Free Dry Dog Food

 Check Price on Amazon